 - Suppression linked to alternative splice site.

 - CRISPR-induced silent mutations exacerbate the effect.

-The results point to an inconvenient truth: R47H-knock-in models cannot provide reliable insight into how the mutation alters TREM2 function in human carriers, the researchers contend.
+The results point to an inconvenient truth: mouse TREM2 R47H models cannot provide reliable insight into how the mutation alters TREM2 function in human carriers, the researchers contend.
 “This is just bad luck,” Haass told Alzforum.
 Mouse models that use a humanized version of the gene will be needed to study the biology of the mutation, he suggested.

 In a joint comment to Alzforum, the researchers who had generated two other R47H-TREM2 models weren’t so quick to write them off completely.
 They pointed out that homozygous animals do express a significant amount of the correctly spliced gene, meaning that they may yet yield some information about how the mutation affects TREM2 function.